-(1) These amounts are comprised of unvested shares of time-based restricted stock at December 31, 2019.
-With the exception of awards granted to Mr. Lorey, all shares granted vest over a three-year period whereby the executive receives one-third of the shares on the anniversary of the grant date if that executive is employed on the anniversary date.
-Mr. Lorey's shares vest on the first anniversary of the grant date.
+(1) These amounts are comprised of unvested shares of time-based restricted stock at December 31, 2020.
+With the exception of awards granted to Mr. Lorey in July 2020, all shares granted vest over a three-year period whereby the executive receives one-third of the shares on the anniversary of the grant date if that executive is employed on the anniversary date.
+Mr. Lorey's shares granted in July 2020 vest on the first anniversary of the grant date.

-(2) These amounts are comprised of unvested shares of performance based restricted stock at December 31, 2019, which, with the exception of Mr. Lorey, were issued January 2, 2019.
-These shares contain vesting conditions lapsing in January 2020 whereby the executive may receive fifty percent of the eligible performance-based shares granted if the Company achieves an overall ranking of at least thirty-nine in the Banks Street Partners, LLC Rank the Banks Report of sixty-six Virginia banks for the fiscal year of the vesting period.
-The executive may receive all the eligible performance-based shares granted during 2019 if the Company achieves a rank of six or better the Banks Street Partners, LLC Rank the Banks Report of sixty-six Virginia banks.
-The Company's overall 2019 ranking in the Banks Street Partners, LLC Rank the Banks Report of sixty-six Virginia banks was four, resulting in the executives receiving 100% of the eligible performance shares upon their vesting in January 2019.
+(2) These amounts are comprised of unvested shares of performance based restricted stock at December 31, 2020, which were issued January 2, 2020.
+These shares contain vesting conditions lapsing in January 2021 whereby the executive may receive fifty percent of the eligible performance-based shares granted if the Company achieves an overall ranking of at least forty-one in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks for the fiscal year of the vesting period.
+The executive may receive all the eligible performance-based shares granted during 2020 if the Company achieves a rank of seven or better the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks.
+The Company's overall 2020 ranking in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks.
+The Company's overall 2020 ranking in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks was fourteen, resulting in the executives receiving 90% of the eligible performance shares upon their vesting in January 2020.

-(3) These amounts represent the fair market value of the restricted stock awards on December 31, 2019.
-The closing price of the Company's common stock was \$31.05 on that date.
+(3) These amounts represent the fair market value of the restricted stock awards on December 31, 2020.
+The closing price of the Company's common stock was \$29.50 on that date.